udvibin/Spotify-Thingy/README.md

 ## Features

 - **Chronological Order**: Preserves the order songs were shared in chat
-- **Duplicate Prevention**: Each track appears only once (even if shared as both Spotify and Apple Music links)
+- **Duplicate Prevention**: Each track appears only once (even if shared as both Spotify and Apple Music links, or as different versions of the same song)
 - **Confidence Matching**: Apple Music → Spotify conversion validates track/artist match to avoid wrong songs
-- **Clean Logging**: Single-line log entries with song count and issue summary
+- **Apple Failure Cache**: Permanently dead Apple links (404s, playlists, confirmed no Spotify match) are cached in `apple_link_failures.json` and skipped on future runs — delete an entry to retry it
+- **Rolling Log**: One summary line per run; entries older than 90 days are pruned automatically
+- **Stale Export Warning**: Logs a warning when the chat export in Drive is older than 10 days
+- **Safe Aborts**: If the existing playlist can't be fetched, the run aborts instead of re-adding everything as duplicates
 - **GitHub Actions Ready**: Runs on schedule or manually

 ## Setup